2025 Pre-Institute Workshops

 Often overlooked in the discussion of a general education program development and assessment is the issue of program review.
 The Association for General and Liberal Studies (AGLS) offers two resources, “The Gen Ed Leader’s Playbook” and a “Guide to Assessment and Program Review,” to stimulate a collaborative discussion for improving a general education program.
 The Playbook provides leaders with various tools to help address the tough questions, such as “Why do we need Gen Ed Programs?”
 At the heart of the “Guide” is a set of twenty systems analysis questions to improve program quality.
 This workshop focuses on the initial stage of the self-study and allows attendees to “test-drive” the tools and practice some basic general education program evaluation steps.

-Jody DeKorte, Purdue Global; Christine Robinson, University of North Carolina at Charlotte; and Kevin Hermberg, Dominican University
+Jody DeKorte, Purdue Global; Christine Robinson, University of North Carolina at Charlotte; and Kevin Hermberg, Dominican University New York

 Audience Level: Beginner